python/peps/peps/pep-0639/appendix-license-survey.rst

 .. _639-license-doc-core-metadata:

-Core metadata
+Core Metadata
 '''''''''''''

-There are two overlapping core metadata fields to document a license: the license ``Classifier`` `strings <classifiers_>`__ prefixed with ``License ::`` and the ``License`` `field <licensefield_>`__ as free text.
+There are two overlapping Core Metadata fields to document a license: the license ``Classifier`` `strings <classifiers_>`__ prefixed with ``License ::`` and the ``License`` `field <licensefield_>`__ as free text.

-The core metadata ``License`` field documentation is currently:
+The Core Metadata ``License`` field documentation is currently:

 .. code-block:: rst